Kavita-Yadav/Learning-BigData/README.md

 ######################################

 - Installation of Virtual machine:
-1. Go to https://www.virtualbox.org and download a version for your OS.(I have installed for Ubuntu)
+1. Go to https://www.virtualbox.org and download a version for your OS.(I have tried with Ubuntu)
 2. After download, run the .exe file and install the virtual box on your machine.

 - Download image for Hadoop: